Associate Teaching Professor

-In 2017, Beale was one of six professors university-wide to be awarded the George W. Atherton Award for Excellence in Teaching.
+In 2017, Beale was one of six professors chosen from those teaching at Penn State’s more than 20 campuses to be awarded the George W. Atherton Award for Excellence in Teaching.
 In 2010 he received the College of Communications Deans’ Excellence Award for Integrated Scholarship.

 Beale has served as a judge for numerous national, regional, and state journalism competitions.
 Through his work as a board member for the Pennsylvania School Press Association, he was instrumental in the establishment of annual regional and state high school journalism competitions in Pennsylvania.